cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 2.7.2 Mechanisms and Policies
 One important principle is the separation of        from          .
 Mecha- nisms determine how to do something; policies determine what will be done. example, the timer construct (see Section 1.4.3) is a mechanism for ensuring CPU protection, but deciding how long the timer is to be set for a particular user is a policy decision.
 The separation of policy and mechanism is important for flexibility.
 Policies are likely to change across places or over time.
 In the worst case, each change in policy would require a change in the underlying mechanism.
 A general mechanism flexible enough to work across a range of policies is preferable.
 A change in policy would then require redefinition of only certain parameters of the system.
 For instance, consider a mechanism for giving priority to certain types of programs over others.
 If the mechanism is properly separated from policy, it can be used either to support a policy decision that I/O-intensive programs should have priority over CPU-intensive ones or to support the opposite policy.
 Microkernel-based operating systems (discussed in Section 2.8.3) take the separation of mechanism and policy to one extreme by implementing a basic set of primitive building blocks.
 These blocks are almost policy free, allowing more advanced mechanisms and policies to be added via user-created kernel modules or user programs themselves.
 In contrast, consider Windows, an enormously popular commercial operating system available for over three decades.
 Microsoft has closely encoded both mechanism and policy into the system to enforce a global look and feel across all devices that run the Windows operating system.
 All applications have similar interfaces, because the interface itself is built into the kernel and system libraries.
 Apple has adopted a similar strategy with its macOS and iOS operating systems.
 We can make a similar comparison between commercial and open-source operating systems.
-For instance, contrast Windows, discussed above, with Linux, an open-source operating system that runs on a wide range of com- puting devices and has been available for over 25 years.
+For instance, contrast Windows, discussed above, with Linux, an open-source operating system that runs on a wide range of computing devices and has been available for over 25 years.
 The “standard” Linux kernel has a specific CPU scheduling algorithm (covered in Section 5.7.1), which is a mechanism that supports a certain policy.
 However, anyone is free to modify or replace the scheduler to support a different policy.
 Policy decisions are important for all resource allocation.
 Whenever it is necessary to decide whether or not to allocate a resource, a policy decision must be made.
 Whenever the question is how rather than what, it is a mechanism that must be determined.
 2.7.3 Implementation
 Once an operating system is designed, it must be implemented.
 Because oper- ating systems are collections of many programs, written by many people over a long period of time, it is difficult to make general statements about how they are implemented.